 One of Ruter`s goals is to provide a 100% fossil free public transport not later than 2020.
 Today, all track vehicles run on green energy and the number of renewable fuelled buses increases steadily.
 Ruter will start using biogas fuelled buses in 2010.

 The aim of the organization is, in cooperation with others, and in an environmentally friendly way, to utilize natural and human resources for economic growth in the energy sector in Hordaland.
-HOG focuses on better framework for the industry, technology development in the energy sector, production and the use of renewable energy.
-Carbon capture and storage (CCS), offshore wind and biogas production are among HOGs most prioritized tasks together with the more established activities in the hydro power and oil and gas businesses.
+HOG Energi focuses on better framework for the industry, technology development in the energy sector, production and the use of renewable energy.
+Carbon capture and storage (CCS), offshore wind and biogas production are among HOG Energi's most prioritized tasks together with the more established activities in the hydro power and oil and gas businesses.
 81 natural gas buses run in Bergen today and the city is planning a biogas production plant.
-HOG has joined the Baltic Biogas Bus project in order to learn from other partners’ experiences with biogas in buses and to share our competence when it comes to gas transportation.

 Skyss is owned by Hordaland county authority.
 Skyss' purpose is to plan, purchase and market public transport services.
 Contracts for the operation of bus routes and the Bergen light-rail system (Bybanen) are awarded to traffic companies via tender competitions.
 Skyss is responsible for planning itineraries, developing ticket systems, information and marketing.
 Skyss has its own Customer Centre for customer follow-up and processing of customer enquiries regarding public transport with Skyss.
 All the buses in the county of Hordaland will feature the Skyss logo.